 N E T W O R K I N G

-With the proliferation of Wi-Fi and low-cost hardware — and in the space of only about fifteen years —, networking has gone from a metaphorical black art to an under-appreciated assumption.
+With the proliferation of Wi-Fi and low-cost hardware — and in the space of less than two decades —, networking has gone from a metaphorical black art to an under-appreciated fact-of-life.
 The truth is, it's probably still the most important and least understood aspect of business infrastructure: For all but the simplest of cases, you can't just simply unbox a home router and expect to see the performance you want from your business systems.

 To maximize transmission speeds and minimize collisions, many moving parts must be configured correctly and working together efficiently.
-DNS lookups, NAT, QOS (Quality of Service or "traffic prioritization"), signal strength/interference, node-placement, subnets, port-forwarding, encryption — if any one of these aspects (along with many others) isn't set up properly or otherwise isn't working reliably, traffic can grind to a crawl (or outright halt).
+DNS lookups, NAS, QOS (Quality of Service or "traffic prioritization"), signal strength/interference, node-placement, subnets, port-forwarding, encryption — if any one of these aspects (along with many others) isn't set up properly or otherwise isn't working reliably, traffic can grind to a crawl or even halt entirely.

 Add to this the notoriously-finicky nature of VPNs — which have grown into business assets of incalculable value — and it's easy to see why a little expert help can improve the performance of almost any network.